nus-cs2103-AY2324S2/ip/docs/README.md

 🔹 **Format**: `todo DESCRIPTION`<br><br>
 🌟 **Example**: `todo read book`<br><br>
-✅ **Expected Outcome**: The application will add a Todo task with the description "read book" to the task list and display a confirmation message along with the updated number of tasks in your list.<br>
+✅ **Expected Outcome**: The application will add a Todo task with the description "read book" to the task list and display a confirmation message along with the updated number of tasks in your list.<br><br><br>

 ### <span style="color: #0B6E4F;">Adding a Deadline Task: `deadline`</span>